pop-os/desktop-icons-ng/README.md

 command line would be very insecure because all programs can read it using the '/proc' virtual filesystem.

-Now the extension monitors all 'map' signals, and when a window with the UUID chosen as its title is mapped, it knows that it is the desktop window.
-It stores that window object (thus any new window with that same UUID will be ignored), enables the 'stick' property to make it appear in all desktops, send it to the bottom of the stack, and connects to three signals:
+Now the extension monitors all 'map' signals, and when a window with the UUID chosen as the start of its title is mapped (it also must have a blank space and the monitor number, since there is one window per monitor), it knows that it is the desktop window.
+It stores that window object, enables the 'stick' property to make it appear in all desktops, sends it to the bottom of the stack, and connects to three signals:

 * raised: it is called every time the window is sent to the front, so in the callback, the extension sends it again to the bottom.